CE-Programming/toolchain/docs/static/faq.rst

 Linking Assembly Source Files
 -----------------------------

-Assembly routines can be linked into a C program provided the following conditions are met:
+Assembly routines can be linked into a C/C++ program provided the following conditions are met:

 - The file's extension is **.asm**.
 It can be placed at any depth in the sources directory.
-- The routine should have a C prototype if it used externally in C.
+- The routine should have a C/C++ prototype if it used externally.
 - The assembly routine must be prefixed with an underscore, and have a corresponding `public` entry in the assembly file.
 - Any external functions called from the assembly source must be listed as being `extern`.